BartStolarek/Carbie/README.md

 Move it to your Carbie project root folder
 Add it to .gitignore:

-bashecho "google-play-service-account.json" >> .gitignore
+echo "google-play-service-account.json" >> .gitignore
 7. Try EAS Submit Again
-basheas submit --platform android --latest
+eas submit --platform android --latest
 The most important parts are:

 Creating the service account in Google Cloud Console